mlafleur/mlafleur.github.io/rmv-awesome-privacy-policy.md

 ---
-Title: RMV Awesome Privacy Policy
+---
-Excerpt: ""
+layout: page
-Tags: null
+---

 ---
-<strong>Collection of Information
+# Collection of Information
-</strong>We do not collect any personally identifiable information.
+We do not collect any personally identifiable information.

-<strong>Distribution of Information
+# Distribution of Information
-</strong>We do not share any information with 3rd parties or governmental agencies.
+We do not share any information with 3rd parties or governmental agencies.